varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   Tuning Varnish is two-fold.
-Perhaps the most important aspect of it is is getting your VCL straight.
-For now, though, we will focus on tuning Varnish for your hardware, operating system and network.
+   Perhaps the most important aspect of tuning Varnish is writting effective VCL code.
+   For now, however, we will focus on tuning Varnish for your hardware, operating system and network.

-   To be able to do that, knowledge of the process- and thread-architecture is helpful.
+   To be able to do that, knowledge of Varnish architecture is helpful.

+   It is important to know the internal architecture of Varnish for two reasons.
-   The internal architecture of Varnish is of some interest, both because it is chiefly responsible for the performance you will be able to achieve with Varnish, and because it affects how you integrate Varnish in your own architecture.
+   First, the architecture is chiefly responsible for the performance, and second, it influences how you integrate Varnish in your own architecture.

-   There are several aspects of the design that was unique to Varnish when it was originally implemented.
-Truly good solutions is the aim of Varnish, regardless of whether that means reusing ancient ideas or coming up with something radically different.
+   There are several aspects of the design that were unique to Varnish when it was originally implemented.
+   Truly good solutions, regardless of reusing ancient ideas or coming up with something radically different, is the aim of Varnish.

-Process Architecture
+Varnish Architecture
 --------------------

-The multi-process architecture:

 .. image:: ui/img/architecture.png
    :align: center
-   :width: 80%

 .. class:: handout

 The management process
 ......................

+.. bookmark
 Varnish has two main processes: the management process and the child process.
-The management process apply configuration changes (VCL and parameters), compile VCL, monitor Varnish, initialize Varnish and provides a command line interface, accessible either directly on the terminal or through a management interface.
+The management process applies configuration changes (from VCL files and parameters), compiles VCL, monitors Varnish, initializes Varnish and provides a command line interface (CLI), accessible either directly on the terminal or through a management interface.

 The management process polls the child process every few seconds to see if it's still there.
-If it doesn't get a reply within a reasonable time, the management process will kill the child and start it back up again.
-The same happens if the child unexpectedly exits, for example from a segmentation fault or assert error.
+If the management process does not get a reply within a reasonable time, the management process kills the child and starts it up again.
+Automatic restart also happens if the child unexpectedly exits, for example, from a segmentation fault or assert error.

+Automatic restart of child processes is a resilience property of Varnish.
-This ensures that even if Varnish does contain a critical bug, it will start back up again fast.
+This property ensures that even if Varnish does contain a critical bug, it starts up again fast.
 Usually within a few seconds, depending on the conditions.

-All of this is logged to syslog.
-This makes it crucially important to monitor the syslog, otherwise you may never even know unless you look for them, because the perceived downtime is so short.
+Even if you do not perceive a lenghty service downtime, you should check whether the Varnish child is being restarted.
+This is important, because child restarts introduce extra loading time as ``varnishd`` is constantly emptying its cache.
+Automatic restarts are logged into ``/var/log/syslog``.

 .. note::

+   To verify that the child process is not being restarted, you can also check its lifetime with the ``MAIN.uptime`` counter in ``varnishstat``.

    Varnish Software and the Varnish community at large occasionally get requests for assistance in performance tuning Varnish that turn out to be crash-issues.
-Because the Varnish management thread starts the child up so fast, the users don't even notice the down time, only the extra loading time as Varnish is constantly emptying its cache.

-   This is easily avoidable by paying attention to syslog and the `uptime` counter in ``varnishstat``.

 .. raw:: pdf

    PageBreak

 .. class:: handout

-The child process
+The Child Process
 .................

-The child process consist of several different types of threads, including, but not limited to:
+The child process consists of several different types of threads, including, but not limited to:

 - Acceptor thread to accept new connections and delegate them.
 - Worker threads - one per session.
 It's common to use hundreds of worker